 Restorative practice is about building and restoring relationships.
 There are two parts to the Restorative Practice plan at Bell Block School.
 Firstly we build the school culture so that we all have the skills we need to relate effectively to others.
 Secondly we have processes to solve our problems.
 Restorative Practice is the foundation of the whole school culture at Bell Block School.

-On enrolment, each child and/or family is allocated to a Whānau or Family Group within the school.
+Each class is allocated to a Whānau Group within the school.
 These four Whānau - Piwāiwaka, Tākahe, Kotuku and Kereru are the basis for some of our school activities and include children from all age groups as well as an opportunity for interaction with staff from other areas of the school.
 A Whānau Shield is presented to the winning house at the end of each term.

 Celebration Assemblies occur fortnightly, and whanau are welcome to attend.
 Children have the opportunity to share with the school, their achievements are celebrated, and Principal’s Awards are given out.